miek770/w40k-generator/README.md

 ## Codex

-The units definition for a specific faction must be configured in the `codex_<faction>.py` file.
+The units definition for a specific faction must be configured in the `codices/<faction>.py` file.
 Other factions can be added by creating the relevant file and integrating it in a few other places:

-* `army.py`: The codex needs to be added to the imports and to the class `Army`'s initiation;
-* `codex.py`: The codex needs to be added to the imports, to the `Enum` class `Faction` and to the class `Codex`'s initiation;
+* `codex.py`: The codex needs to be added to the imports, to the `Enum` class `Faction` and to the class `Codex`'s initiation.
-* `collection.py`: The codex needs to be added to the imports and to the class `Collection`'s initiation;
-* `main.py`: The faction-specific codex isn't actually referenced here, but the Necron faction is currently hardcoded in this file.

-> Your personal collection must also be configured in a `config_<faction>.py` file for this codex to be used in an army list generation.
+> Your personal collection must also be configured in a `configs/config_<faction>.py` file for this codex to be used in an army list generation - see [Configuration](#configuration).

-For example, `codex_necron.py` contains all Necron units, except the named characters (should be added soon).
+For example, `codices/necron.py` contains all Necron units, except the named characters (should be added soon).
 This file is a **Python** file structured thusly:

 * **General configuration**: Typical for any faction, could be replaced with a single import, but I find it useful to have the defaults shown on top of the file (as a reminder).